Private: 2024 COURSE

 Step 1: Estimate Your Home’s Value

-• Enter your home address to find the estimated market value, also known as the “Zestimate”.
+Visit Zillow’s website and enter your home address to find the estimated market value, also known as the “Zestimate.”

-• Input this number into the “Home Value (from Zillow)” field in your Home Equity Calculator.
+Input this value into the “Home Value (from Zillow)” field of the calculator.

-• Refer to your most recent mortgage statement to determine your current outstanding balance.
+Locate your most recent mortgage statement to find your current outstanding balance.

-• The “Accessible Equity” field in the calculator will automatically subtract your current mortgage balance from the maximum loan amount, revealing the equity available for borrowing.
+The “Accessible Equity” field will automatically update, showing the amount available for borrowing by subtracting your current mortgage balance from the maximum loan amount.

-The accessible equity is essentially the amount you can potentially borrow against your home, which serves as collateral.
-This is the value lenders will consider when you apply for a home equity loan or HELOC.
+This value is what lenders consider when you apply for a home equity loan or HELOC.

 Action Steps for Those Without Home Equity